 This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
 It is not a learning contract.
 The details of the description are subject to change before the course begins.
 The course syllabus will be available to the class at the beginning of the course.

 Course Identification

-Course Number : WYB3655HF
+Course Number: WYB3655HF

 Course Name: Gospel of Mark

-Class Location: Zoom
+Class Location: Wycliffe College

-Class Day & Time: May 4 - 7, 9 am - 3 pm
+Class Day & Time: April 24 - 28, 9 am - 3 pm

-May 11-14, 9 am - 3 pm

 Instructor Information